ChromeUniverse/Personal-website/README.md

 # Lucca's personal website

+---
+## Deprecation Notice

+As of January 2021, the website has been upgraded with a Vue.js frontend.
+This README is now outdated, but will be updated soon to reflect recent changes.

+---

 This is the source code for [my personal website](http://34.200.98.64/).

 Here's what my website is currently using: